 Feed the baby slowly.

 Rock the baby gently or go for a walk.

 Take the baby for a ride in a stroller or car.

 If you're feeling overly tense or angry and you think you may shake or hit your baby,

 lay them in a safe place such as the crib and walk away for a short break.
 Call a

 friend or a family member and try to get help taking care of your baby.
 Sometimes

 being the primary caregiver can be overwhelming.
-Asking for assistance is the best
+Asking for help is the best thing

 These tips should be also shared with all of your child's caregivers because babysitters